-- (1) An insurer must ensure that it obtains from its appointed actuary a written report, to be submitted to its board of directors at least annually. - (2) The report must document all tasks that have been undertaken by the actuarial function, in particular those activities that are required by the CGC.
-The report must also include the results of these activities, and must clearly identify any deficiencies and give recommendations to the Board as to how those deficiencies should be remedied. - (3) The report must provide the insurer's board of directors with sufficient information to enable it to adequately understand and assess the appropriateness of the key assumptions, expert judgements and results relating to the valuation of the insurer's technical provisions and SCR. - (4) In the report the actuary must draw conclusions on the appropriateness, accuracy and completeness of the - (a) methodologies used to determine the value of the insurer's assets, liabilities, eligible own-funds and technical provisions; - (b) best estimate assumptions used by the insurer to determine its technical provisions; and - (c) valuation of the insurer's SCR. - (5) The report must also include any other factors which the actuary considers are material to the present or future valuation of the insurer's technical provisions and SCR.
+- (1) An insurer must ensure that it obtains from its appointed actuary a written report (or reports), to be submitted to its board of directors at least annually. - (2) The report(s) must - - (a) document all tasks that have been undertaken by the actuarial function, in particular those activities that are required by the CGC; - (b) include the results of these activities;

+- (c) clearly identify any deficiencies; and - (d) give recommendations to the Board as to how those deficiencies should be remedied. - (3) The report(s) must provide the insurer's board of directors with sufficient information to enable it to adequately understand and assess the appropriateness of the key assumptions, expert judgements and results relating to the valuation of the insurer's technical provisions and SCR. - (4) In the report(s) the actuary must draw conclusions on the appropriateness, accuracy and completeness of the - (a) methodologies used to determine the value of the insurer's assets, liabilities, eligible own-funds and technical provisions; - (b) best estimate assumptions used by the insurer to determine its technical provisions; and - (c) valuation of the insurer's SCR. - (5) The report(s) must also include any other factors which the actuary considers are material to the present or future valuation of the insurer's technical provisions and SCR.